The Down Lo

 A Taste of Colorado (Denver, Labor Day Weekend)

-Now in its 35th iteration, A Taste of Colorado is one of Denver’s most-anticipated free events.
+Running for 35+ years, A Taste of Colorado is one of Denver’s most-anticipated free events.
 With over 60 of the area’s best restaurants, food trucks, and concerts galore, it’s a way to end the summer festival season with a bang.
 Or as I like to call it, eating your face off while listening to throwback bands like Sugar Ray and Smash Mouth.
 Spread over four days, there are amusements and rides, five music stages, and culinary demos.
 And don’t worry there’s plenty of craft beers, wine and cocktails to wash it down.

-Jazz Aspen Snowmass (JAS) (Labor Day Weekend)
+Jazz Aspen Snowmass – JAS (Labor Day Weekend)

 With plenty more genres than just jazz, JAS has evolved into one of Colorado’s favorite musical throw downs and an epic excuse to head to glitzy Aspen pre-ski season.
 Headlining this year’s event is Zac Brown Brown, Fitz & the Tantrums, and Jack Johnson.